jplusplus/newsworthycharts/README.rst

 - next

   - Allow (and recommend) using Matplotlib 3.
 This may affect how some charts are rendered.
+  - Removed undocumented and incomplete Latex support from caption.
   - Don't highlight diff outside either series' extreme ends.

 - 1.2.1